black40x/pcloud-viewer/README.md

 # PCloud viewer

-This is a simple point clod viewer prototype.
+This is a simple point cloud viewer prototype.

+Use: https://github.com/black40x/ply2octree for create point cloud.

 ```
 // Build ...